rajewski/SolTranscriptomes/README.md

 #### Genomes

 I am currently using the [SL4.0 genome and the ITAG4.0 annotation for tomato](https://solgenomics.net/organism/Solanum_lycopersicum/genome).
 For tobacco (*N. obtusifolia*) I am using the publicly available [genome and annotation](http://nadh.ice.mpg.de/NaDH/download/overview) but with a slight modification to add in the the MBP20 gene, which was missed in the original annotation.
 For *Arabidopsis* I'll be using the TAIR10 genome and annotation.
 In the case of tomato and tobacco these files are symlinked to copies we already have using the `SlyDNA` and `NobtDNA` directories, respecitively.

-For Arabidopsis, I am still finding the data in a reproducible format.
+For Arabidopsis, the data is downloaded with the `1_GetExternalGenome.sh` to `ExternalData/TAIR10`, but I have excluded those files from the git to save space.

 # ChIP Analysis